emreeldemir/Leafy/README.md

 All authentication, registration and data operations are done with **"Firebase"**. <br>

-"Material Design Kit" and "Material Design Icons" were used in the design. <br>
+"Material Design Kit", "Material Design Icons" and various plugins were used in the design. <br>

 ---